Ari-Smith-Research/Ari-Smith-Research.github.io/publications.md

   <a href="../catalog-of-works"><asub>Catalog of Scores</asub></a>
 </div>

+Ari Smith, Brian Patterson, Michael Pulia, John Mayer, Rebecca Schwei, Radha Nagarajan, Frank Liao, Manish Shah, and Justin Boutilier.
+“Multisite Evaluation of Prediction Models for Emergency Department Crowding Models Before and During the COVID-19 Pandemic”.
+Forthcoming at the *Journal of the American Medical Informatics Association (JAMIA)*.

 Robert Bosch, Abagael Cheng, and Ari Smith (2019).
-“Exploring Szpakowski’s Linear Ideas.”
-Proceedings of Bridges 2019: Mathematics, Art, Music, Architecture, Education, Culture.
+“Exploring Szpakowski’s Linear Ideas.” *Proceedings of Bridges 2019: Mathematics, Art, Music, Architecture, Education, Culture*.
 21-28.
 [Link](http://archive.bridgesmathart.org/2019/bridges2019-21.html)

-#### Papers Under Review

-Ari Smith, Brian Patterson, Michael Pulia, John Mayer, Rebecca Schwei, Radha Nagarajan, Frank Liao, Manish Shah, and Justin Boutilier.
-“Multisite Evaluation of Prediction Models for Emergency Department Crowding Models Before and During the COVID-19 Pandemic”.
-Under third review at the Journal of the American Medical Informatics Association (JAMIA)

 #### Manuscripts in Progress

 Ari Smith and Justin Boutilier.
-“Generalized Inverse Mixed-Integer Optimization as a Technology for Observing Congressional Gerrymandering”
+“Generalized Inverse Mixed-Integer Optimization as a Technology for Observing Congressional Gerrymandering.”
+Aimed at a *Operations Research*-type journal.

 Ari Smith.
-“Preference Across Power: Algorithmic Infrastructuring of the Preferring Subject”
+“Preference Across Power: Algorithmic Infrastructuring of the Preferring Subject.”
+Aimed at a *Big Data and Society* or *Science, Technology, and Human Values* -type journal.